Sammmmmuel/sdtb/README.md

 -----------------------------

 ### This is a discord bot that allows people to race their friends by typing out phrases the fastest !
+### To start using click this link and add the bot to your server
 ----------------------------